Skip to content

 Can lice fly?

 No, head lice are completely wingless and cannot fly.
-They are obligate ectoparasites that have evolved exclusively for life on the human scalp.
+They are obligate parasites that have evolved exclusively for life on the human scalp.
 Their only means of movement is crawling along hair shafts using their specialized clawed legs.

 Can you get lice from sitting on a couch or bus seat?

 The risk of getting lice from a couch or bus seat is extremely low.
-Lice die within 24 to 48 hours off a human host and their claws are poorly adapted for gripping flat surfaces.
+Lice die within 24 to 48 hours off a human host, and their claws are poorly adapted for gripping flat surfaces.
 The CDC states that transmission from furniture or environmental surfaces is not a significant concern.

 Do lice spread in swimming pools?